ahmed217/azure-docs/articles/cognitive-services/Computer-vision/Vision-API-How-to-Topics/HowToSubscribe.md

 To sign up for subscription keys, see [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).
 It's free to sign up.
 Pricing for these services is subject to change.

+To get the key (which will work with the code):
+- Open portal.azure.com
+- Add new service by clicking on the + sign
+- After you add the service, click on it
+- Now you will see a menu item __Keys__ under __RESOURCE MANAGEMENT__
+- This is the key you need.

 > [!NOTE]
 > Free subscriptions that are not used for 90 days consecutively may expire.
 However, if your subscription expires you can request new keys.
 >